stevvvns/incomponent/README.md

 Subscribing to events is covered by `lit-html`'s `@` sigil: ``html`<a @click=${el.doSomething}>click me</a>``

 To emit your own events, call `.emit(eventName, detail)` on the component instance, where `detail` is an arbitrary structure.
 Recall that in addition to the builder callbacks being passed the component instance as an argument, `this` is the component instance in functions returned from your setup function.

+### Resources

+ * There is a configuration of [router5](https://github.com/router5/router5) you can use for routing, [@stevvvns/inc-router](https://github.com/stevvvns/inc-router).
+ * There are a handful of generic components made with incomponent, [@stevvvns/inc-library](https://github.com/stevvvns/inc-library).
+Thanks to the magic of native components you don't have to know shit about this library to use these, but there are some more usage examples to be found here if you're interested.